-Saatkultur* is a non-profit project that aims to collect donations for humanitarian aid through the promotion of bags containing organic seed.
-The seed assortment includes nine edible plants that originated in different countries and continents and have come to enrich our cuisine.
+Saatkultur* was a non-profit project that collected donations for humanitarian aid through the promotion of bags containing organic seed.
+The seed assortment included nine edible plants that originated in different countries and continents and have come to enrich our cuisine.

 ![Projekt: Weltstadt [Foto: © Fred Moseley/S27]](https://saatkultur.org/wp-content/uploads/2021/12/S27.png)